 This section provides information that is specific to building your foundation on Anthos, building on the information in Migration to Google Cloud: Building your foundation.

 Before building a foundation in Google Cloud, read the Anthos technical overview to understand how Anthos works, and which Anthos components you might need.
-Depending on the workload and data locality requirements that you gathered in the assessment phase, you deploy your workloads on GKE on-prem, on Anthos GKE on Google Cloud, or on GKE on AWS.
+Depending on the workload and data locality requirements that you gathered in the assessment phase, you deploy your workloads on Anthos clusters on VMware, on Anthos clusters on Google Cloud, or on Anthos clusters on AWS.
 Your clusters might be distributed among different environments.
 For more information about building a foundation for GKE on Google Cloud, see Planning and building your foundation.

 - Ensure that your on-premises environment meets the requirements for Anthos GKE on-prem.
 You need to provide enough capacity in your VMware vSphere environment to accommodate admin cluster and user clusters requirements.
 These requirements depend on the amount of your workloads resource requests, and the number of clusters that you need.
 You assessed both aspects in the assessment phase.

 Set up your network.
-You need to configure your on-premises network to satisfy the applications' network connectivity requirements gathered in the assessment, in addition to the GKE on-prem installation requirements.
+You need to configure your on-premises network to satisfy the applications' network connectivity requirements gathered in the assessment, in addition to the Anthos clusters on VMware installation requirements.
 Consider the following networking needs:

-- Ensure that your Amazon Web Services (AWS) and Google Cloud environments meet the requirements for GKE on AWS.
-GKE on AWS requires an (AWS) account with command-line access and an AWS Key Management Service (KMS) key to encrypt application-layer secrets in clusters.
+- Ensure that your Amazon Web Services (AWS) and Google Cloud environments meet the requirements for Anthos clusters on AWS.
+Anthos clusters on AWS requires an (AWS) account with command-line access and an AWS Key Management Service (KMS) key to encrypt application-layer secrets in clusters.
 You need Terraform and kubectl.

 - Configure the AWS environment.
 You need to configure your AWS environment, install tools, such as the AWS Command Line Interface (CLI), configure AWS IAM credentials, and provision resources in your AWS environment, such as an AWS KMS key.